 M.S.
 Civil Engineering, The Ohio State University

-Registered engineer in Alabama, Florida, Georgia, Hawaii, Illinois, Indiana, Kentucky, Maryland, Michigan, Mississippi, Missouri, New Mexico, Ohio, Pennsylvania, South Carolina, Tennessee, Utah, Virginia, West Virginia and the Virgin Islands.
+Registered engineer in Alabama, Florida, Georgia, Hawaii, Illinois, Indiana, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, New Mexico, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Utah, Virginia, West Virginia and the Virgin Islands.

 Ralph Kramer, Principal of Kramer Engineers, has assessed and designed Mechanical, Electrical and Plumbing systems for over 42 years.
 His masters level experience gives him the advantage in being able to pinpoint design pitfalls and create innovative renovation solutions.
 Ralph Kramer is known for exceptional performance on complex renovation projects.
 Engineering smart systems that are tailored to fit the facilities budget and cost effective to maintain.
 He has built a following of Public and Private Sector professional; cultivating decades of repeat business in Ohio and across the US.

 Brett Kramer, PE – MEP Engineer

 B.S.
 Mechanical Engineering, The Ohio State University